A fast time-stepping strategy for dynamical systems equipped with a surrogate model: Numerical experiments

-is propagated for 2 units of time to expel transient effects and the developed solution is used as the true initial condition.
+Similar to \cite{lorenz1996predictability}, the initial condition $X_{20}(0) = 8.008$ and $X_i(0) = 8$ for $i \ne 20$ is propagated for 2 units of time to expel transient effects and the developed solution is used as the true initial condition.
 The training data is taken from 5000 equally-spaced solutions of the full model within the interval $t \in [2,10]$ and, the convergence tests are performed over timespan $t \in [4, 8]$.

-The results are shown in \cref{fig:convergence-ml-lorenz96}.
+The convergence results are shown in \cref{fig:convergence-ml-lorenz96}.
 We note that merely integrating the surrogate model did not produce a stable solution in any of the experiments.
 On the other hand, when used together with the full model in \mrimethod{} and \spcmethod{} methods, the accuracy of the solution increases significantly compared to the full model solution.